-The town requires the payment of impact fees before issuing building permits.
-Separate fees are paid to build community parks, regional parks, fire and emergency medical services, schools, and transportation facilities that are needed to keep up with the demands of growth.
-Table 11-2b shows the current impact fee rates, and Figure 1 shows the total impact fees collected by type and by year since Fiscal Year 00/01.
+For many years Lee County has required The town requires the payment of impact fees before issuing building permits.
+Separate fees are paid to build community parks, regional parks, fire and emergency medical services, schools, and transportation facilities roads that are needed to keep up with the demands of growth.
+Upon incorporation, the town required the payment of these fees, but there are still questions over their ultimate use.
+Table 11-2b shows the current impact fee rates, and Figure 1 Table 11-1 shows the total impact fees collected by type and by year since Fiscal Year 00/01. incorporation.